ho-nl/docker-development-box/README.md

 - Download the raw .pem file (Open Raw, then CMD + S):
 - [./hitch/\*.localhost.reachdigital.io.pem](./hitch/*.localhost.reachdigital.io.pem)
-- Open keychain.app, add this file.
+- Open keychain.app, add this file (you can drag and drop files in the keychain app).
 - Open certificate and trust the certificate.

 You are now done with the global installation 🎉